Towards Generalization and Simplicity in Continuous Control: Modified Tasks and Results

-To push the representational capabilities of the policy architectures, we modified the Gym-v1 tasks as follows: \begin{enumerate}[leftmargin=*] \itemsep0em \item Removing termination conditions to allow agent access to potentially all parts of the state space. \item Wider initial state distribution to force generalization. \item Reward shaping and more realistic choice of physical properties (e.g. mass, friction) to achieve more natural looking behaviors such as walking gaits. \end{enumerate} Combined, these modifications require that the learned policies not only make progress towards maximizing the reward, but also recover from adverse conditions and resist perturbations.
-An example of this is illustrated in Figure~\ref{fig:getup}, where the hopper model demonstrates a get-up sequence to continue forward movement.
+Combined, these modifications require that the learned policies not only make progress towards maximizing the reward, but also recover from adverse conditions and resist perturbations.
+An example of this is illustrated in Figure~\ref{fig:getup}, where the hopper executes a get-up sequence before hopping to make forward progress.
+Furthermore, at test time, a user can interactively apply pushing and rotating perturbations to better understand the failure modes.
+We note that these interactive perturbations may not be the ultimate test for robustness, but a step towards this direction.